-The Board of Directors may grant DSUs on a discretionary basis.
 The number of DSUs credited to a director's account is calculated on the basis of the closing price of the Common Shares of the Corporation traded on the TSX on the day prior to the date of grant.
 Additional DSUs will automatically be granted to each participant whenever dividends are paid on the Common Shares of the Corporation.

-As at December 31, 2020, the aggregate value of DSUs held by the Corporation's non-executive directors was \$6,590,137.
+As at December 31, 2021, the aggregate value of DSUs held by the Corporation's non-executive directors was \$5,823,622.